Cluster API Provider RKE2

 Create a workload cluster

-There are some sample cluster templates available under the samples folder.
+There are some sample cluster templates available under the examples folder.
 This section assumes you are using CAPI v1.6.0 or higher.

-For this Getting Started section, we will be using the docker samples available under samples/docker/online-default folder.
-This folder contains a YAML template file called rke2-sample.yaml which contains environment variable placeholders which can be substituted using the envsubst tool.
+For this Getting Started section, we will be using the docker samples available under examples/docker/online-default folder.
+This folder contains a YAML template file called cluster-template.yaml which contains environment variable placeholders which can be substituted using the envsubst tool.
 We will use clusterctl to generate the manifests from these template files.
 Set the following environment variables:

 • CABPR_NAMESPACE